basho/basho_docs/source/languages/en/riak/ops/running/nodes/inspecting.md

 Please note, for some counters such as node_get_fsm_objsize a minimum of 5 transactions is required for statistics to be generated.

-### One-minute
+### One-Minute Stats

-One-minute Counters are data points delineating the number of times a particular activity has occurred within the last minute on this node.
+One-Minute Stats are data points representing the number of times a particular activity has occurred within the last minute on this node.

-List of one-minute counters (13):
+#### General One-Minute Stats

 -   **node_gets**: Number of GETs coordinated by this node, including GETs to non-local vnodes